wp-plugins/php-event-calendar/readme.txt

 From Wikipedia: iCalendar is a computer file format which allows Internet users to send meeting requests and tasks to other Internet users, via email, or sharing files with an extension of .ics.

 iCalendar is used and supported by Google Calendar, Apple Calendar (formerly iCal), IBM Lotus Notes, Yahoo!
 Calendar, Evolution (software), eM Client, Lightning extension for Mozilla Thunderbird and SeaMonkey, and partially by Microsoft Outlook and Novell GroupWise.

-= I don't see my calendar on my Web page! =

-Please make sure to include [php_event_calendar] shortcode on your page.

 = Where can I purchase PHP Event Calendar add-ons? =